Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Numerical Experiments

-The code generation and reasoning ability of the LLM used as the ``evolver'' can strongly affect the quality of the evolved algorithm.
-To study model-specific differences, we compare four frontier LLMs: DeepSeek-v3.2, MiniMax-m2, GPT-5.2, and Grok-Code.
-Table~\ref{tab:multi-llm} reports Avg GAP under different budgets and instance groups (bold indicates the best in each row).
+The code generation and reasoning ability of the LLM used as the evolutionary engine significantly influence the quality of the resulting algorithm.
+To investigate model-specific performance, three LLMs are compared: \texttt{DeepSeek-V3.2}, \texttt{Grok-4.1-Fast}, and \texttt{Gemini-3-Flash}.
+Table~\ref{tab:multi-llm} reports the average GAP across different budget settings and instance groups.